Swivel-Finance/gost/docs/lender/Lender.md

 |`t` | address | the tempus contract

 ### approve
-Approves the redeemer contract to spend the principal tokens held by the lender contract.
+approves the redeemer contract to spend the principal tokens held by the lender contract.